-Food was the third most common plant use in Iturbide with 87 species (45 native and 42 exotic species; Appendix A).
+The edible category was the third most common plant exploitation in Iturbide with 87 species (45 native and 42 exotic species; Appendix A), aconsiderable number with respect to other ethnobotanical works [3,6].
 Most consumed plants are herbaceous (48 species), followed by trees (21 species), shrubs (14 species), and succulents (4 species).
-The most used parts of the plant are the fruits followed by leaves, seeds, roots and flowers.
+The parts of the plant with the greatest use are the fruits followed by leaves, seeds, roots and flowers.
 The most frequently consumed fruits belong to introduced species such as Mangifera indica, Ananas comosus, Citrullus lanatus, Cucumis melo, Cucurbita ficifolia, Ficus carica, Malus domestica, Prunus spp., Citrus spp.
-The fruits of several common native species are also used, including Celtis pallida, Carica papaya, Cucurbita moschata, Persea americana, and Physalis philadelphica.
-Several of these species are widely used as food and are also traded in food markets in southern Mexico [92], southwest China [93], Indonesia [94], and Angola [95].
+The fruits of several common native taxa are also used, including Celtis pallida, Carica papaya, Cucurbita moschata, Persea americana, and Physalis philadelphica.
+Several of these species are widely used as food and are also traded in food markets in Mexico [9,10,20], as well as in many other parts of the world.

-Many of the fruit trees that are commonly consumed in northeastern Mexico [6,26,35, 36] are part of relatively large gardens, which also contain various applications, such as providing shade, beauty and food.
-This pattern is observed in Iturbide, where fruit trees such as Punica granatum, Prunus persica, Malus domestica, Citrus limon, Ficus carica, Persea americana, and Eriobotrya japonica are common.
-Some of these species are common in South Africa [96] and the Pyrenees (Spain-France, [97], with similar uses, all of these species are exotic (Appendix A).
+Many of the fruit trees that are commonly consumed in northeastern Mexico [10,13,25-27] are part of relatively large gardens, which also contain various applications, such as providing shade, beauty and food.
+This pattern is observed in Iturbide, where fruit trees such as Punica granatum, Prunus persica, Malus domestica, Citrus limon, Ficus carica, Persea americana, and Eriobotrya japonica are common, andall species are exotic (Appendix A).

-Other species used Apium graveolens, Spinacea oleracea, Coriandrum sativum, Origanum mejorana, and Petroselinum crispum; some of these have similar uses in Italy [98].
-The leaves of two exotic species are frequently used raw as ingredients in salads or are cooked with other species, Portulaca mundula (verdolaga) and Portulaca oleracea.
+Other taxa with an edible exploitation are Apium graveolens, Spinacea oleracea, Coriandrum sativum, Origanum mejorana, and Petroselinum crispum; similar uses have been reported in Italy [71].
+The leaves of two exotic taxa are frequently used raw as ingredients in salads or are cooked with other species, Portulaca mundula (verdolaga) and Portulaca oleracea.
 Portulaca mundula is very common in Iturbide, it grows in abandoned farm fields and on sidewalks and roadsides.
-Portulaca oleracea is considered a “medicinal food”, due to its richness in omega-3 polyunsaturated fatty acids [99] and in the US it is introduced into the diet to replace the fatty acids usually ingested in fast foods [100].
+Portulaca oleracea is considered a “medicinal food”, due to its richness in omega-3 polyunsaturated fatty acids [72].
 Rorippa officinale (berro) grows in urban riparian systems and is consumed raw or cooked.
-It is suggested that its consumption can potentially reduce the probabilities to get cancer [101] due to its antioxidant activity [102].
+It is suggested that its consumption can potentially reduce the probability to get cancer [73] due to its antioxidant activity [74].

 Seeds are the third most commonly consumed plant part in Iturbide as food.
 The most important seed-producing species in the area are Phaseolus vulgaris (beans) and Zea mays (corn).
-These important food products are part of Mexican diets nation-wide, both of which have been used since pre-Hispanic times [103].
-The bean, of Mesoamerican origin [104], is considered the most important domesticated legume in the America and together with Zea and Cucurbita constitutes the widespread food triad of the Mesoamerican culture [105].
-Zea mays, is currently distributed throughout the globe, occupying other cultural roles, for example, in Republic of Benin, it also has religious, forage, and medicinal uses, the medicinal of which are derived from the leaves, roots and seeds [106], in Morocco, Zea mays is also commonly used a medicinal species [107,108], since this species has been popular for curing diseases of the genitourinary system.
+These important food products are part of Mexican diets nation-wide, both of which have been used since pre-Hispanic times [75].
+The bean, of Mesoamerican origin [76], is considered the most important domesticated legume in America and together with Zea and Cucurbita constitutes the widespread food triad of the Mesoamerican culture.
+Phaseolus vulgaris, is currently distributed throughout the globe, occupying other cultural roles, for example, in the Republic of Benin, it also has religious, forage, and medicinal uses, the medicinal of which is derived from the leaves, and seeds [77]., in Morocco, Zea mays is also commonly used a medicinal species, since this species has been popular for curing diseases of the genitourinary system [78].

 The seeds of Pinus cembroides are commonly used as food and as an ingredient in various regional candies.
-Historically, the seeds of pinyon pine (piñonero) have been used by indigenous tribes of southern USA and northern Mexico.
-They are rich in protein, low in starch and contain seven of the nine essential amino acids, they are especially rich in cystine and tryptophan [109].
+Historically, the seeds of pinyon pine (piñonero) have been used by indigenous tribes of the southern USA and northern Mexico.
+They are rich in protein, low in starch and contain seven of the nine essential amino acids, they are especially rich in cystine and tryptophan [79].